ember-cli/ember-try/README.md

 #### `ember try <scenario> <command (Default: test)>`

 This command will run any `ember-cli` command with the specified scenario.
-The command will default to `ember test`.
+The command will default to `ember test`, if no command is specified on the command-line or in configuration.

 For example: